Big Brother 11 (American season): Summary

-Following Michele's eviction, the final three HouseGuests began competing in the first part of the final Head of Household competition "Log Jam."
+Following Michele's eviction, the final three HouseGuests began competing in the first part of the final Head of Household competition, "Log Jam."
 The HouseGuests held onto their key that was suspended in the air for as long as possible while trying not to fall off of a moving log.
-Jordan was the first to fall off of the log while Kevin won the first part of the competition and advanced to the third and final round.
-Jordan and Natalie were the only two HouseGuests to compete in the second round which, determined who would face Kevin in the final round.
+Jordan was the first to fall off the log while Kevin won the first part of the competition and advanced to the third and final round.
+Jordan and Natalie were the only two HouseGuests to compete in the second round, which determined who would face Kevin in the final round.
 In the second round, called "Heads Will Roll", each HouseGuest entered the backyard alone with a giant game table with the numbers one through ten.
-Each player used balls with names of previous Head of Household winners and place the ball with the correct name into the hole that corresponds with the numerical order in which they reigned.
-The player had a two-minute time limit and the player with the most correct answers won.
+Each player used balls with names of previous Head of Household winners and placed the ball with the correct name into the hole that corresponded with the numerical order in which they reigned.
+The player had a two-minute time limit, and the player with the most correct answers won.
 Jordan was the winner.
 Kevin and Jordan competed in the final part of the Head of Household competition called "Jury Statements."
 The players had to guess the ending of statements made by the jury members.
-There were two possible answers and the players had to guess the correct ending by picking A or B. Jordan was the winner, becoming the final Head of Household of the season.
-Jordan chose to evict Kevin from the house, making Jordan and Natalie the Final Two.
-Jordan was later crowned the winner of Big Brother 11 in a vote of five to two, with Chima's vote being replaced with a vote from the viewers.
+There were two possible answers, and the players had to guess the correct ending by picking A or B. Jordan was the winner, becoming the final Head of Household of the season.
+Jordan evicted Kevin from the house, making Jordan and Natalie the Final Two.
+Jordan was crowned the winner of Big Brother 11 in a vote of five to two, with Chima's vote being replaced with a vote from the viewers.